-And while small amounts of philanthropy through giving and volunteering helps, when it comes to larger donations, ensuring your donation is being used in the most impactful way can be a nuanced affair, explains Cathy Walker, a senior trust consultant, at RBC Wealth Management.
+And while small amounts of philanthropy through giving and volunteering helps, when it comes to larger donations, ensuring your donation is being used in the most impactful way can be a nuanced affair, explains Cathy Walker, a senior trust consultant, at RBC Wealth Management-U.S.

 “We'll have a client say ‘I want to leave a $2 million estate or gift a million dollars to this particular charity’ and in their thought, they’re going to give it all at one time," says Walker.
 But a lump sum isn't always the best scenario.
 “Some of the smaller charities could potentially lose government support or local support because they all of a sudden have a big balance sheet – we also have to talk about making sure that the money is being used in a way the client feels is appropriate."